ankitects/anki-manual/src/deck-options.md

 - [Deck Options Explained](https://forums.ankiweb.net/t/deck-options-explained/213)
 - [Deck Options in a Mental Map](https://forums.ankiweb.net/t/deck-options-in-a-mental-map/15757)

+Note: both of them were written for the earlier versions of Anki.

 ## Presets

-Anki allows you to share options between different decks, to make it easy to update options in many decks at once.
+Anki allows you to share options between different decks, to make it easier to update options in many decks at once.
 To do this, options are grouped into _presets_.
-By default, all newly created decks use the same preset.
+If you change an option in a preset, the change is applied to all decks that use the same preset.
+All newly created decks use the "Default" preset.

-If you’d like to alter the settings on one deck but not other decks, click the arrow icon in the top right of the Deck Options window.
-The options are:
+To change the options in one deck but not other decks, click the arrow icon in the top right of the Deck Options window.
+The following are shown:

 - **Save**: Saves all modifications you've made since opening the deck options screen.
 - **Add**: Add a new preset, with the default options.
-- **Clone**: Clone your current present, which is useful if you just want to modify certain options, keeping the rest as they are.
+- **Clone**: Clone your current preset, which is useful if you just want to modify certain options, keeping the rest as they are.
-- **Rename** Changes the name of the current preset.
+- **Rename**: Changes the name of the current preset.
-- **Delete** Deletes the current preset.
-This will require that the next sync is a one-way sync.
+- **Delete**: Deletes the current preset.
+This will make your next sync a one-way sync.
-- **Save to all subdecks**.
-Like _Save_, but also assigns the selected preset to all subdecks of the currently selected deck.
+- **Save to all subdecks**: Like "Save", but also assigns the selected preset to all subdecks of the currently selected deck.
-- **Optimize all presets**.
-When FSRS is enabled, this allows you to optimize the parameters of all presets at once.
+- **Optimize all presets**: When FSRS is enabled, this allows you to optimize the parameters of all presets at once.

-Deck Options are not retroactive.
-For example, if you change an option that controls the delay after failing a card, cards that you failed before changing the option will have the old delay, not the new one.
+Deck options are not retroactive.
+For example, if you change an option that controls the delay after failing a card, cards that you failed before changing this option will still have the old delay, not the new one.

 ## Subdecks